Ivy colleges favor rich kids for admission, while middle-class students face obstacles, study finds

 The study comes as the Supreme Court recently ended affirmative action in college admission decisions, effectively ending the use of race as a basis for consideration in whether to accept an applicant.
 The end of affirmative action has drawn scrutiny to other forms of preference at top colleges, such as children whose parents are alumni, called "legacy" admissions, or who are wealthy.

-"Highly selective private colleges serve as gateways to the upper echelons of society in the United States," wrote co-authors Raj Chetty and David Deming of Harvard and John Friedman of Brown University.
+"Highly selective private colleges serve as gateways to the upper echelons of society in the United States," wrote Friedman and his co-authors Raj Chetty and David Deming of Harvard.
 "Because these colleges currently admit students from high-income families at substantially higher rates than students from lower-income families with comparable academic credentials, they perpetuate privilege across generations."

 These colleges could make their student bodies more socioeconomically diverse by changing their admissions policies, the researchers noted.
 These steps would include ending legacy admissions and evaluating non-academic qualities that account for the impact of privilege.

 The findings also suggest that middle-income students may be at a disadvantage compared with either their wealthy or low-income peers.
-In effect, such students may not be rich enough to give them a foot in the door, nor are they among the demographic groups that colleges have courted in recent decades to foster diversity.
+In effect, such students neither have enough wealth to give them a foot in the door, nor are they among the demographic groups that colleges have courted in recent decades to foster diversity.

+Students in the middle of the income distribution are "having kind of the least opportunities to rise to these leadership positions, [when] comparing students with similar academic credentials," he added.

 Ivy League impact

-The impact of getting an Ivy-Plus education can be significant in a student's trajectory after college, the researchers noted.
-The group analyzed applicants who were put on the waitlist at Ivy-Plus institutions, and then compared the outcomes of those students who were either admitted off the waitlist or were ultimately rejected.
+The impact of getting an elite education can be significant in a student's trajectory after college, the researchers noted.
+The group analyzed applicants who were put on the waitlist at Ivy-plus institutions, and then compared the outcomes of students who were either admitted off the waitlist or were ultimately rejected.

 for more features.